CUAI-CAU/2023_Advanced_Track_Assignment/README.md

 Repository for submitting Advanced Track Assignments.

-## Assignment - Kaggle/DACON/Conference
+## Assignment - Competition/Conference
-**Participated in Kaggle or DACON competition or Conference as a team.**
+**Participated in Kaggle, DACON competition or Conference as a team.**
-*Kaggle and DACON competitions is limited to the ongoing ones.*
+*(Kaggle and DACON competitions is limited to the ongoing ones.)*

 **You have to make one midterm presentation and one final presentation.**

 | Date | Presentation |
 |:----:|:------------------------:|
 | 2023.03.28 | Midterm Presentation-1 |